chainsawriot/hongkong/README.md

 hongkong
 ========

-hongkong: An R package for analyzing Hong Kong data
+hongkong: An R package for analyzing Hong Kong data, and beyond.